oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 If the node addition fails, log in to the container using the above command and review `/tmp/orod.log`.
 You can also review the Grid Infrastructure logs i.e. `$GRID_BASE/diag/crs` and check for failure logs.
 If the node creation has failed during the database creation process, then check DB logs.

-## Section 5: Connecting to RAC Database
+## Section 5: Connecting to Oracle RAC Database

-**IMPORTANT:** This section assumes that you have successfully created a RAC cluster using the steps above.
+**IMPORTANT:** This section assumes that you have successfully created a Oracle RAC cluster using the steps above.

 If you are using connection manager and exposed port 1521 on the host, connect from an external client using the following connection string: